Skip to main content

 The enzyme aromatase, which converts androgens to estrogens, is highly expressed in adipose tissue.
 Epigenetic modifications that increase TNF-α expression can, in turn, upregulate aromatase expression in fat cells.
 In men, this leads to an increased conversion of testosterone to estradiol, contributing to the hormonal profile seen in hypogonadism associated with obesity.

-A that combines weight loss and exercise can reverse this.
+A lifestyle intervention that combines weight loss and exercise can reverse this.
 The reduction in adipose tissue mass, coupled with exercise-induced epigenetic silencing of inflammatory genes, decreases aromatase activity.
 This recalibration can take 6-12 months but results in a measurable improvement in the testosterone-to-estrogen ratio.

 The table below details specific epigenetic targets and the interventions aimed at their reversal.